QuantiusBenignus/BlahST/README.md

 * Open the Xfce4 Settings Manager.
 * Navigate to Keyboard → Application Shortcuts.
 * Click on the Add button to create a new shortcut.
-* Enter the name of the shortcut and the command e.g. `pkill --signal 2 rec`.
+* Enter the name of the shortcut and the command e.g. `/home/yourusername/.local/bin/wsi` or `pkill --signal 2 rec`.
 * Press the keys you wish to assign to the shortcut.
 * Click OK to save the shortcut.
  The hotkey to stop speech recording should be done similarly.